DeepBrainChain/DBC-Wiki/docs/en/gpu-cloud/dbc-gpu-cloud-service.md

 #After the code is cloned, you can use the forever plugin to create a scheduled task, run the node code in the server background, and access the corresponding interface by adding the IP address to the server port number that starts router.js.
 Server installation node example: <https://www.cnblogs.com/niuben/p/12938501.html>
 For example of forever deployment, please refer to: <https://blog.csdn.net/superjunjin/article/details/73252194>
+(Note: After installing forever, if it is not found, you can use npm list -g --depth 0 to find the installation directory of the forever folder, enter the forever/bin/ directory and connect the forever to /usr/bin/forever for global use)
 #Check if node and forever are installed successfully, execute the following commands
 node -v // v16.13.0
 forever --version // v4.0.1